ThembinkosiThemba/go-project-starter/README.md

 ### MongoDB

-1. Ensure you have MongoDB installed and running.
+1. Ensure you have MongoDB installed and running locally (or via docker).
 Alternatively, you can use [Mongo DB Atlas](https://www.mongodb.com/cloud/atlas/register), create a project, and get the connection string.
 2. Update the MongoDB connection string in your `.env` file

 ### PostgreSQL